EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-set the moisture stress for all carbon pools to ones
+Sets the effect of soil moisture on decomposition rates to 1 (no moisture effect).

 **Parameters**
 - None